Search

 There is a lot to figure out when children are involved, and it can get tricky.
 How will you handle expenditures concerning stepchildren?
 Will you combine your finances or keep them separate?
 Do you need to update or establish legal documents?

-One of the best ways to avoid financial conflict and stress about money is for you and your partner to talk openly and honestly about a variety of financial subjects, ideally before you join households.
+One of the best ways to avoid financial conflict and stress about money is for you and your partner to talk openly and honestly about a variety of financial subjects.

 Everyone has unique perspectives around money, and they often come from experiences growing up.
 Those differing views can make it harder for partners to get on the same page.